rafaelmnatali/kubernetes/README.md

 # Kubernetes
-Repository with documentation and exercises for k8s
+Repository with documentation and examples for k8s

 ## Network Model